NeerajaMaddala/React-native-app-testing/README.md

 **Accessible**: Focus in testing the application from the perspective of a person with different abilities

-**Responsive**: Focus in testing the application in different screen sizes and screen dimensions

 **Usable (Usability Testing)**: Evaluating the overal user experience of the application including learnability

 > Criteria: